markmarijnissen/cordova-app-loader/README.md

 cordova run ios
 ```

 **Note:** Want to run your own server?
-Modify `serverRoot` in `www/test/test.js`!
+Modify `serverRoot` in `www/app.js`!

 ## Usage

 ### Overview

-1. Write `manifest.json` to describe your app files
+1. Write a manifest.json
-2. Add `bootstrap.js` script to your `index.html` to dynamically load JS and CSS.
+2. Add bootstrap.js script to your index.html
 3. Instantiate a `CordovaAppLoader`
-4. Check for updates: Download a new `manifest.json`
+4. Check for updates
-5. Download (only files that have changed!)
+5. Download new files
-6. Apply update: Store the new manifest and reload page to bootstrap the updated app!
+6. Apply update

-### Step 1: Write a `manifest.json`
+### Step 1: Write a manifest.json

+Describe which files to download and which files to load during bootstrap.

 ```javascript
 {